IceBerge421/markdown-cv/index.md

 `2021-2023`
 **Berge, PS**.
 Disboard Scraper and Analysis Notebook.
 Google Colaboratory Notebook. [https://doi.org/10.5281/zenodo.7305670](https://doi.org/10.5281/zenodo.7305670)
+- A toolkit made in Python and Colaboratory for collecting and analyzing data about Discord server networks (with no additional coding required).
+- Presented at D/ARC workshop "Working with Networked Discord Data."

 `2022`
 Cox, D., **Berge, PS**, Murray, J., & Salter, A. TwineSpace [Twine Story Format]. [https://twinestory.space/](https://twinestory.space/)
+- A Twine 2 story format supporting mixed-reality storytelling using AR.js and A-Frame.
+- Presented at the ICIDS 2022 conference.

 </div>